GregoryAustin/NIS/Task1/README.md

 INSTRUCTIONS TO USE TASK 1

 USE THESE INSTRUCTIONS IN THE SPECIFIED ORDER

+Make sure you are using python 3

+Start the following programs in the folling order:

 Start the server with the command:

 python bob.py